Varun-Mulchandani/Reddit-Flair-Classifier/README.md

 Initial Issue: Overfitting (Training accuracy 95% but the validation accuracy would reach 40-45% and then decrease)
 Solution:
-a) Used synonym based data augmentation to increase training data.(Utilised wordnet(nltk))
+a) Used synonym based data augmentation to increase training data (Utilised wordnet(nltk))

 b) Introduced regularisers.(l1 and l2)

 c) Introduced and increased Dropout Rate.(Rate = 0.5)

 Validation Split = 0.1

 Final accuracy acheived:
 Training = 96%

 Validation and Test = 84-86%